-15. Warrants (cont'd)
+14. Warrants (cont'd)

 Due to the fundamental transaction provision, which could provide for early redemption of the warrants, the model also considered the probability the Company would enter into a fundamental transaction during the remaining term of the warrant.
-Since the Company is still in its development stage and is not yet achieving positive cash flow, management believes the probability of a fundamental transaction occurring over the term of the warrant is approximately 5%.
+Since the Company is still in its development stage and is not yet achieving positive cash flow, management believes a fundamental transaction occurring over the term of the warrant is unlikely and therefore estimates the probability of entering into a fundamental transaction to be 5%.
 For valuation purposes, the Company also assumed that if such a transaction did occur, it was more likely to occur towards the end of the term of the warrants.

 The warrants issued in December 2007 and March 2008 are not only subject to traditional anti-dilution protection, such as stock splits and dividends, but they are also subject to down-round anti-dilution protection.
 Accordingly, if the Company sells common stock or common stock indexed financial instruments below the stated exercise price, the exercise price related to these warrants will adjust to that lower amount.
 The Lattice model used to value the warrants with down-round anti-dilution protection provides for multiple, probability-weighted scenarios at the stated exercise price and at five additional decrements/scenarios on each valuation date in order to encompass the value of the anti-dilution provisions in the estimate of fair value of the warrants.
-Calculations were performed at the stated exercise price and at five additional decrements/scenarios on each valuation grovide for multiple, probability-weighted scenarios reflecting decrements that result from declines in the market prices.
+Calculations were performed at the stated exercise price and at five additional decrements/scenarios on each valuation date.
+The calculations provide for multiple, probability-weighted scenarios reflecting decrements that result from declines in the market prices.
 Decrements are predicated on the trading market prices in decreasing ranges below the contractual exercise price.
 For each valuation date, multiple Binomial Lattice calculations were performed which were probability weighted by considering both the Company's (i) historical market pricing trends, and (ii) an outlook for whether or not the Company may need to issue equity or equity-indexed instruments in the future with a price less than the current exercise price.